Ataxo/overseer-api/README.markdown

 ### In your Resque

-You need to use [resque-scheduler](https://github.com/bvandenbos/resque-scheduler) and in you `schedule.yml` add lines:
+You need to use [resque-scheduler](https://github.com/bvandenbos/resque-scheduler) and in your `schedule.yml` add lines:
 ``` yml
 send_failed_to_overseer:
   cron: "*/10 * * * *"